 Bonnie and Clyde Ambush Museum

-Before there were gangstas, there were gangsters.
-The most beloved of the old-time outlaws were Bonnie Parker and Clyde Barrow, the rogue Romeo and Juliet of Depression America.
+The outlaws of the 1930s with the most star power were Bonnie Parker and Clyde Barrow, the rogue Romeo and Juliet of Depression America.
 After a brief career of robbing gas stations, stealing cars, and killing policemen, they were slaughtered by a posse of angry sheriffs south of Gibsland, Louisiana.
-Bonnie and Clyde were dead, but they were also famous.

 L.J.
-"Boots" Hinton is the son of one of those vengeful lawmen, and he has grown up to become the manager and public face of Gibsland's Bonnie & Clyde Ambush Museum.
+"Boots" Hinton is the son of one of those vengeful lawmen, and he has grown up to become the manager and public face of Gibsland's Bonnie and Clyde Ambush Museum.

-Boots told us that the museum attracts a lot of families -- children love criminals -- but he warns parents at the cash register, "now one of y'all be sure and walk through in front of the kids."
+Boots told us that the museum attracts a lot of families, but he warns parents at the cash register, "now one of y'all be sure and walk through in front of the kids."
 That's because the museum displays gruesome photos of Bonnie and Clyde after they were riddled with 130 rounds of ammo that were fired into their car.
 "Of course," Boots concedes, "most kids nowadays, with what they see on TV, it doesn't bother them."
 And his caution does seem irrelevant, as he openly sells copies of the same photos in the gift shop, next to the t-shirts.

-This car looks nothing like the Bonnie and Clyde movie death car that was displayed at the now-defunct Tragedy In U.S. History Museum in St. Augustine, Florida -- but that one may have been an imposter.
-To add to the confusion, the real death car, along with Clyde's death shirt, are displayed at the Primm Valley Resort Casino in Primm, Nevada.
-These genuine bloody artifacts are beyond the budget of the Bonnie & Clyde Ambush Museum: the shirt alone was purchased for $75,000.
+To add to the confusion, the real death car, along with Clyde's death shirt, are displayed in a casino in Nevada.
+These genuine bloody artifacts are beyond the budget of the Bonnie and Clyde Ambush Museum: the shirt alone was purchased for $75,000.

 Eight miles south of the Ambush Museum, on an isolated stretch of highway, is the small stone monument that marks the death site of Bonnie and Clyde.
-It was erected in 1972, and has since been covered with graffiti, gouged with axes, and blasted with gunfire to the point where its inscription is barely legible.
-The many hearts and intertwined initials scrawled on the monument suggest that young couples often make pilgrimages here, digging the Bonnie and Clyde outlaw vibe.
+It was erected in 1972, and over the years it has been covered with graffiti, gouged with axes, and blasted with gunfire to the point where its inscription is barely legible (It has even been yanked out of the ground a few times).
+The many hearts and intertwined initials scrawled on the monument suggest that young couples make pilgrimages here, digging the Bonnie and Clyde outlaw vibe.